M-F: 8 am – 5 pm

 “What Do You Recommend If I have a Longer Paper or Series of Projects?”

 Often, 45 minutes is not enough time to go through an entire draft.
 If you have an assignment that is longer than five pages, your tutor will ask you to focus on specific areas that you would like to go over together.
 Tutors will help you to identify certain patterns in your writing, so you will be able to leave the appointment equipped to revise the rest of the paper on your own.

 If you are working on longer assignments, we encourage you to schedule more than one appointment to go over a longer paper.
 We allow students to have two appointments in a week, depending upon availability.
 Please schedule your appointments in advance to ensure a slot.

 “What If I Don’t Need 45 Minutes?”

 Students do not need to schedule an appointment to use the Writing Lab.
-Walk-in or Call-in sessions are available for students to speak with a coach for 10-15 minutes.
+Walk-in or Call-in sessions are available for students to speak with a tutor for 10-15 minutes.
 We encourage students to prepare one or two specific questions ahead of time because 15 minutes is not enough time to go through a longer assignment compared to a scheduled appointment.
 In addition, walk-in/call-in appointments are taken around scheduled appointments; therefore, we cannot guarantee their availability at any given time.